icopy-site/awesome/docs/awesome/awesome-mqtt.md

 #### Messaging

 * [mqtt-irc-bot](https://github.com/dobermai/mqtt-irc-bot) - A MQTT to IRC / IRC to MQTT bridge or bot.
-* [mqttwarn](https://github.com/jpmens/mqttwarn) - Subscribe to MQTT topics (https://github.com/hobbyquaker/awesome-mqtt/blob/master/with wildcards) and notifiy pluggable services.
+* [mqttwarn](https://github.com/jpmens/mqttwarn) - Subscribe to MQTT topics (with wildcards) and notifiy pluggable services.
 * [twitter-to-mqtt](https://github.com/knolleary/twitter-to-mqtt) - A python daemon that uses the Twitter Streaming API to access tweets and republishes them to an MQTT topic.